Quantum Mechanics from Relational Properties, Part II: Measurement and EPR: Introduction

 The idea of RQM is thought provoking.
 It essentially implies two aspects of relativity.
 First, since a quantum system should be described relative to another system, the RQM theory claims that the relational properties between two quantum systems are more basic than the independent properties of one system.
 The relational properties instead of the independent properties of a quantum system should be considered as a starting point for constructing the formulation of quantum mechanics.
 Questions associated with this aspect of relativity include how to quantify the relational properties between the observed system and the reference system?
 How to reconstruct a quantum mechanics theory from relational properties?
-Second, the relational properties themselves are relative to an observer.
-Given that a quantum system can be described relative to other systems, the reference system can be arbitrary.
-It can be an apparatus in a measurement setup, or environment that the system has previously interacted with.
-Even if the reference system is selected and the relational properties are quantified, it is possible that another observer does not have complete information of the interaction (or, measurement) results between observed system and the reference system.
-In such case she can describe the observed system differently using a different set of relational properties between observed system and the reference system.
+Second, the relational properties themselves are relative to a reference system.
+The reference system is arbitrarily selected.
+It can be an apparatus in a measurement setup, or another system in the environment.
+A quantum system can be described differently relative to different reference systems.
+The reference system itself is also a quantum system, which is called a quantum reference frame (QRF).
+There are extensive research activities on QRF, particularly how to ensure consistent descriptions when switching QRFs~\cite{QRF1, QRF2, QRF3, QRF4, QRF5, QRF6, QRF7, QRF8, QRF9, QRF10, QRF11, QRF12, QRF13, QRF14, QRF15, QRF16, Brukner, Hoehn2018}.
+Even if the reference system is selected and the relational properties are quantified, there can be multiple observers.
+It is possible that another observer does not have complete information of the interaction (or, measurement) results between observed system and the reference system.
+In such case she can describe the observed system differently using a different set of relational properties between observed system and the observing system.
 It is in this sense that we say the relational properties themselves are observer-dependent.
 This is indeed the main thesis of Ref.~\cite{Rovelli96}.
 There are several fundamental questions associated with the second aspect of relativity: Is such description compatible with traditional quantum theory which appears as observer independent (at least the non-relativistic quantum mechanics)?
 If a quantum system should be described as observer-dependent, how is the objectivity of a physical reality preserved?
 In what condition RQM can provide results that are different from traditional quantum mechanics?